-Funeral service held for slain Colorado family
+Priest: Family wants justice in killing of mother, daughters

 - McCain tributes echo with criticism of Trump

+A friend asked police on Aug.
+13 to check on Shanann Watts and her children after she could not reach them via text or phone.

+Police searched the family’s home in Frederick and found Shanann Watts’ purse and phone still there.

-Christopher Watts spoke about missing his family in interviews with television stations before his arrest.
+Christopher Watts remains in a Colorado jail without bail and has not yet entered a plea.
+During interviews with television stations before his arrest, he spoke about missing his family.

+Prosecutors have said the girls’ bodies had been submerged for days inside a tank holding crude oil and their mother was buried in a shallow grave.

-Authorities say Watts told investigators he killed his pregnant wife after discovering that she had strangled their daughters.
+Authorities have said Christopher Watts told investigators that he killed his wife because she had strangled their daughters after he told her he wanted to separate.

 Prosecutors charged him with killing all three family members.